-The student who submits scores earned on tests under either of these programs to the Admissions and Records Office will have the scores referred by that office to the appropriate department of the University for a decision regarding credits.
+The student who submits official scores earned on tests under either of these programs to the Admissions and Records Office will have the scores referred by that office to the appropriate department of the University for a decision regarding credits.

 Center for Business and Economic Research (CBER) administers the computerized CLEP tests at LSUS in the Business and Education Building, Rm 119.
-Currently the College of Business Administration and the College of Science at LSUS accept CLEP scores as credit in their respective programs provided passing grades are earned.
+Currently the College of Business, Education and Human Development and the College of Arts and Sciences at LSUS accept CLEP scores as credit in their respective programs provided passing grades are earned.
 For more information and to schedule an appointment, call the CBER at 797-5187.
 Additional information on the CLEP tests is available on the CBER web site: www.LSUS.edu/cber.

-The LSUS College of Business Administration offers a Departmental Proficiency Exam for Information Systems and Computer Applications (ISDS 150) for students with computer background and experience.
+The LSUS College of Business, Education and Human Development offers a Departmental Proficiency Exam for Information Systems and Computer Applications (ISDS 150) for students with computer background and experience.
 The fee for this exam is \$10.
-Contact the Department of Management/Marketing for additional information: (318) 797-5017.
+Contact the Department of Management/Marketing for additional information: 318.797.5017.